 |Fresh or Frozen||

 This lamb rack is an eight-bone rack of fresh lamb, domestically raised on open pastures in the foothills of the Willamette Valley in Oregon.
 Most chefs consider domestic lamb far superior to imported (see why in our Artisan section below).
 Fully grass and pasture fed and never finished on grain.
 This flavorful and tender young lamb will easily become a favorite and is well worth the splurge over imported varieties.
 The presentation of a rack of lamb is truly impressive.
 This is offered as a premium 8-bone rack.
 Each chop being approximately 6-7 oz–perfect for a dinner of four.
-For a larger gathering order two!
+For a larger gathering or hearty appetites we suggest two.
 This is what is termed a ‘hotel rack” meaning it is not ‘frenched”.
-(Many chefs prefer this since when you ‘french” a rack you remove some of the most flavorful and tender rib meat.)
+(Many chefs prefer this since when you ‘french” a rack you remove some of the most flavorful and tender rib meat for the sake of presentation.)
 This is fresh, domestic lamb and far superior to what you may have become accustomed to.

 As they say, “what grows together, goes together”.
 This lamb is excellent accompanied by one of Oregon’s acclaimed Willamette Valley Pinot Noirs.